atlarge-research/opendc/site/docs/documentation/Input/Topology/Topology.md

 ## Examples

 In the following section, we discuss several examples of topology files.
-Any topology file can be verified using the JSON schema defined in [schema](TopologySchema.md).

 ### Simple